hudsonvalleydigitalnetwork/hasviolet-esp32/README.md

 # HASviolet ESP32

 HASviolet ESP32 is a (very much) work-in-progress LoRa transceiver node that is part of the HASviolet project.
+It is built to have as much parity as possible to [HASviolet on RPi](https://github.com/hudsonvalleydigitalnetwork/hasviolet) starting with the web user interface experience.
+While the Web interface for the RPi version uses SSL/TLS and User authentication, at this time HASviolet ESP32 uses neither.
+It will be included in a future update.

 Best efforts are made to document as much of the build and code as possible in unvarnished language.

 ## Table of Contents